ibm-cloud-docs/vpc/vpn-client-to-site-monitoring.md

 1. Configure the history, dates, and time zone to generate the output you are looking for.

-You can download the metrics or launch monitoring from your VPN dashboard by selecting **Launch monitoring.**
+You can download the metrics, or launch monitoring from your VPN dashboard by selecting **Launch monitoring.**
+{: note}